-Nami Ogawa is a principal research scientist at DMM VR Lab in Tokyo, Japan.
-She also works as a joint researcher at Virtual Reality Educational Research Center, The University of Tokyo.
+Nami Ogawa is a principal research scientist at DMM VR lab in Tokyo, Japan.
+She also works as a joint researcher at Virtual Reality Educational Research Center, The University of Tokyo (Amemiya Lab.).
 She completed her Ph.D. in Engineering at The University of Tokyo in Japan under the supervision of Michitaka Hirose, co-advised by Takuji Narumi.

 Her research lies at the intersection of Virtual Reality (VR) and perceptual psychology.
 She is interested in how the embodiment of virtual avatars affects user experiences both perceptually and behaviorally in virtual environments.